 When is the best time to book Christmas flights?

 Most airlines beginning selling tickets around 12 months out from departure date.
 (Notable exception: Southwest Airlines, which only releases fares a few months out.)
 So next year’s Christmas flights are going on sale just as December this year is ending.

 You don’t want to wait until the last minute to book because prices tend to spike late.
 On the other hand, you don’t want to book too early, because you might miss out on a future price drop.

-Still, not a good idea to book just any old fare in February through July.
+Timing-wise, you want what we call the Goldilocks Window, so you should aim to book 5-10 months in advance of travel.
+That is far earlier than most other people book flights, so you have a better chance of getting the cheap seats.
+Still, it's not a good idea to book just any old fare in February through July.
 When a particularly good fare pop ups up—and they’re most likely to during that period—that’s the ideal time to book.

 If you live in a big American city (NYC, LA, etc.), a great fare over Christmas would be ~$500 roundtrip to Europe, maybe slightly higher to Asia.
 If you live in a smaller market, a great Christmas fare to Europe will be closer to $600 roundtrip.

 Same goes for destinations: the smaller the destination market, the more you should anticipate paying.

 Of course, those are ideal (though not terribly uncommon) fares if you book in that February through July period.
 A good international Christmas fare booked in October would be over $800.